JEP draft: Prepare to Make Final Mean Final

 Summary

-Issue warnings about uses of deep reflection to mutate final fields.
-The warnings aim to prepare developers for a future release that ensures integrity by default by restricting final field mutation; this makes Java programs safer and potentially faster.
+Issue warnings about uses of deep reflection, i.e., reflection that overrides access controls, to mutate final fields.
+These warnings aim to prepare developers for a future release that ensures integrity by default by restricting final field mutation, which will make Java programs safer and potentially faster.
 Application developers can avoid both current warnings and future restrictions by selectively enabling the ability to mutate final fields where essential.

 Goals